darauble/gpx-on-image/README.md

 ## Coordinate Mapping

 Coordinate mapping to the image should take into account the latitute and its effect on proportional distance beteen longitudinal points.
-Currently this is implemented in a very approximate manner, perfect square by coordinates going up on latitudes does is not exactly squared, but close.
+This is now implemented using distances and bearings between coordinates and offsetting the track to the image center.
+Should be just fine with any coordinate set in any part of the world.

 ## Other Statistics